 reduction in our total scope 1 and 2 (and associated scope 3) emissions

-reduction in our total reported greenhouse gas emissions against at 2015 baseline
+reduction in our total reported water emissions

-reduction in our air travel mileage
+reduction in air travel mileage

 Reducing our Carbon Footprint in the Office